jicongfan/Multi-Mode-Deep-Matrix-and-Tensor-Factorization/README.md

 This repo contains the main (MATLAB) codes of the following paper:
 Jicong Fan.
 Multi-Mode Deep Matrix and Tensor Factorization.
 ICLR 2022.

+Note that the documentation is a little bit coarse.

 M2DMTF_matrix is for matrix completion

 examples: synthetic matrix, movielens100k